Residential Rental Registry

 Do I need to get a business license to operate my residential rental unit(s)?

-If you are an individual that owns or manages one (1) to four (4) residential rental units, you do not need to obtain a business license.
+If you are an individual that owns one (1) to four (4) residential rental units in your own name, you do not need to obtain a business license.

-If you are an individual who owns or manages five (5) or more residential rental units, or the property is owned by a legal business entity regardless of the number of residential rental units, a business license is required.
-The owner and/or responsible local representative will pay their business license fee based upon their individual gross income from the rental of the residential rental unit(s).
+If you are an individual who owns five (5) or more residential rental units, or at least one unit is owned by a legal business entity such as an LLC, a business license is required.
+The owner will pay the business license fee based upon the individual gross income from the rental of the residential rental unit(s).

 Is there a grace period?